 Previously known as alimony, support given by one spouse to the other, is now called maintenance in New York.
 It is really supposed to be rehabilitative in nature to allow the supported spouse to become self-sufficient.
-Helfand & Associates can help you resolve the maintenance issue in your New York City divorce case.
+Tanya Helfand at Schenck Price can help you resolve the maintenance issue in your New York City divorce case.

 Effective October 2010, there are now 20 factors the Court considers when awarding maintenance.
 These factors are: